Memory is an important brain function and is a somewhat useful marker as to brain function and its deterioration in old age.

 3. Cyperus rotundus

 Cyperus is warm and aromatic, and moves the Qi.
-It has been traditionally used to enhance Memory and rain function.
+It has been traditionally used to enhance Memory and Brain function.
 It likewise has shown potent anti-inflammatory effects, and has also shown lipolytic and anti-platelet effects which may suggest an effect of cleaning the finest capillaries which supply the Brain.

 Rosemary is warm and moves the Blood.
 It has a long history of use to benefit the Brain and Memory, and has been used for various Brain and Nervous disorders.
 It promotes cerebral circulation and is very rich in antioxidants.